syl24/CS221/README.md

 # CS221
-UBC CS221 2018 (Academic Usage Only)
+UBC CS221 2018

-Assorted assignments, mainly pixel manipulation, done in C++.
+Pixel manipulation in C++.

+With C++, input an image, by translating it into byte code, reading color information, recolor the image in DFS/BFS, with certain colors as boundaries.

 Contributer (partner) - Katrina Liu (no Git) many thanks, especially assignment 2.
 Also Stepan Kochetkov (no Git).